-My guest for Episode #203 (and an upcoming Part 2) is Chris Jerry, founder of The Emily Jerry Foundation.
+My guest for Episode #203 (and for Part 2 of our discussion in episode #207) is Chris Jerry, founder of The Emily Jerry Foundation.
 The foundation was created in the aftermath of the tragic death of his daughter, Emily – a preventable medical error caused by a number of factors and bad systems.
 You can read Emily's story here.

 I saw Chris speak at a conference earlier this year and we finally found an opportunity to record a podcast after talking about this for a few years off and on.
 The story is powerful and I admire Chris for his work and advocacy to help others — as a way of honoring Emily and her life and memory.